<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221894334893679&amp;ev=PageView&amp;noscript=1">

 The Jefferson Hotel had fifty rooms that were all furnished with antique oak-finished furniture and white and gold metal beds fitted with "perfection" mattresses and downy pillows.
 The hotel was heated entirely by top of the line steam heat, capable of keeping and even temperature of 70 degrees year-round, even if the outside temperature was at zero degrees.

 Jefferson Hotel burningSadly, the Jefferson Hotel's story took a tragic turn in April 1923.
 A fire, ignited by an explosion in the basement's dry cleaning establishment, engulfed the entire building.
 This devastating event, witnessed by a large crowd, left the grand hotel in ashes.
-The fire spread rapidly, defying the valiant efforts of firefighters from Florence, Sheffield, and even the nearby Nitrate Plant.
+The fire spread rapidly, defying the valiant efforts of firefighters from Florence Fire Department, Sheffield, and even the nearby Nitrate Plant.

 The wife of the dry cleaning company's owner was the only person in the room when the explosion occurred and was standing very near the explosion.
 Her clothing caught fire and she was painfully burned on the right foot, hands, and slightly on the face.
 Her hair was also badly singed.